goitacademy/javascript-homework/v2/09/README.en.md

 <input type="text" id="datetime-picker" />
 ```

 An optional parameter object can be passed as the second argument to the `flatpickr(selector, options)` function.
-We have prepared an object for you that you need to complete the task.
+We have prepared an object for you that you need in order to complete the task.
 Find about the role of each property in the [Options documentation](https://flatpickr.js.org/options/) and use it in your code.

 ```js
 const options = {